 At least 90% of the investments of the financial product are aligned with the E/S characteristics.
-The financial product plans to make a minimum of 10% sustainable investments.
-The investments in the category 'Other', estimated between 0-10%, include investments not aligned with the E/S characteristics, and cash, cash equivalents and derivatives.
+The financial product invests a minimum of 10% sustainable investments.
+The investments in the category 'Other', between 0-10%, include investments not aligned with the E/S characteristics, and cash, cash equivalents and derivatives.